-This includes savings on the premium economy, business, and international first seating, on over 25 world-class airlines.
+This includes savings on the premium economy, business, and international first seating on over 25 world-class airlines.
 Certain conditions apply, such as traveling with an itinerary and booking flights originating and returning to the U.S.

-For purchases made at U.S. gas stations and supermarkets, 10X points are available up to $15,000 in combined purchases during a cardholder’s first six months of opening an account.
+For purchases made at U.S. gas stations and supermarkets, 10X points are available for up to $15,000 in combined purchases during a cardholder’s first six months of opening an account.

 Additional advantages of the Platinum Card include: